tomekc/golang-fullstack-boilerplate/README.md

 This will:
 - Map port 3000 on your host to port 3000 in the container
 - Mount the `data/` directory from your project to `/data` in the container
-- Run the application with the `-docker` flag

 ### Stopping the container